digidem/digital-democracy.org/_posts/blog/2020-06-23-indigenous-cartography-decolonizing-mapmaking.md

 ![An example of some of the many original icons the Waorani created over time. ]()

-Working closely on the maps over the past five years, we saw the ways the mapping team constantly negotiated between making maps that reflected & reinforced the way Waorani people see their territory, and awareness of an external audience.
+Working closely on the maps over the past five years, we saw the ways the mapping team constantly negotiated between making maps that reflected & reinforced the way Waorani people see their territory and awareness of an external audience.

 One example of this is how to represent water.
 For anyone who, like me, grew up with Eurocentric maps, we assume that blue is the color for water.
 And yet our Waorani friends were puzzled by this.
 There are many rivers in Wao territory.
 Some are green, brown, even black depending on the rains and the season, but they aren’t blue.